WyllDuck/Kapitalista/README.md

 This is a Django based Website

 The website has been created as a requirement for a subject in university with the collaboration of two partners.
-Webdesign has been the task gave to me as the one of correctly assemble the code of my classmates with the Django framework.
-My classmates are responsable for the creation of the database and the exchange of information between backend server and enduser.
+The task assigned to me has been web design and code assembly using  Django framework.
+My classmates are responsable for the creation of the database and data processing.